Lesson 1 (Beta)

 Blue Team Portion (10-15 minutes)

-- Pass out a worksheet to each group
+- Pass out pages 1 and 2 of the worksheet to each group

-- Give students 10-15 minutes to complete the Blue Team part of the worksheet (i.e. the first page and a half).
+- Give students 10-15 minutes to complete the Blue Team part of the worksheet (i.e. pages 1-2).

 Red Team Portion (5 – 10 minutes)